 Last time I attempted to put into some context the importance of business culture in the overall operating model and consequent customer experience.
-In this piece I hope to give some thoughts as to how it can be identified and managed to positive effect.
+In this piece I hope to give some thoughts as to how it can be identified and managed to positive effect

-There have been many academic studies on the subject and most agree that a business culture is created from an amalgam of the businesses' activities both past and current which will include: stories of previous events, organisational structure, how power is disseminated or not within the organisation, symbols such as management parking spaces, dining rooms etc, leadership style and many more depending which study you happen to read.
+There have been many academic studies on the subject and most agree that a business culture is created from an amalgam of the businesses' activities both past and current.
+This can include: stories of previous events, organisational structure, how power is disseminated within the organisation, symbols such as management parking spaces, leadership style and many more depending which study you happen to read.

 Fortunately many organisations aren't responsible for the nation's defence or advances in medical science so it can be a little more straightforward!

 In the case of a small business, the owner is initially the only employee and is likely to have a clear idea of how the business is to interact with its customers.
 This may be as simple as being efficient and polite, but it may include thinking creatively to offer a very personalised service, or wanting to be known for being informal and especially welcoming.
 The culture won't be explicitly articulated because it doesn't need to be - it's in the owner's head!

 As the business grows, the owner will recruit more people.
 If the recruitment is done with care, the people recruited are likely to share the owner's own views and attitudes just in the same way as we subconsciously choose friends with whom we have common views and attitudes.
 The new recruits are also likely to have an affinity for the business and a passion for it to succeed.
 Nothing will have explicitly been done to shape the culture, but implicitly the workforce will have come together as a group of like-minded individuals.

 So far, so good but what happens when the business gets really successful and grows to 100 employees?